 As we come to the end of our journey through Martha’s Vineyard Jaws Tours, it’s clear that this picturesque island has more to offer than just stunning beaches and charming towns.
 It holds a piece of cinematic history, a slice of adventure, and a dash of adrenaline that you won’t find anywhere else.

-My top tour pick is the Edgartown Tour Company Jaws Amity Tour because Mike, the tour guide, is incredibly knowledgable about the movie, it’s affordable, easy to book and runs regularly.
+My top tour pick is the Edgartown Tour Company Jaws Amity Tour because Mike, the tour guide, is incredibly knowledgeable about the movie, it’s affordable, easy to book and runs regularly.

 My final tip for you before you book a Jaws tour is to be aware that most tours on Martha’s Vineyard only run during the summer months.
 If you are visiting the island off-season, you may find it more difficult to arrange a tour.